sihaziza/SpikeImagingAnalysis_public/README.md

 # SpikeImagingAnalysis
-Software for analysis of voltage imaging data acquired by BFM- relevant for dual-color and or dual-polarity in vivo spike recordings
+Software to analyze single color, dual-color and dual-polarity in vivo spike imaging.

-# Updates
-- 2020-10-27 - creation of the SpikeImagingAnalysis repository by Simon Haziza, based off of the VoltageImagingAnalysis developed by
-Radek Chrapkievicz, Jizhou Li and Simon Haziza.
+Run `installSIA.m` to install all relevant folders for a functionnal package.

 # Structure of this repository
 ## Philosophy of the structure: